The ROI of Social Media in B2B: How to Measure Success in 2026

 You've invested thousands in your B2B social media strategy.
 Your team spends countless hours crafting content, engaging with followers, and analyzing metrics.
 Yet when the leadership team asks about the return on investment, you're left scrambling for concrete answers beyond "increased brand awareness" or "more followers."

 Sound familiar?
 You're not alone.
 While 95% of B2B marketers include social media in their strategies, a staggering 83% struggle to measure its ROI effectively, according to Social Insider research.
-The disconnect happens when we try to apply B2C metrics to B2B realities—where sales cycles are longer, buying decisions involve multiple stakeholders, and immediate conversions are rare.

 This guide will transform how you measure, report, and optimize your B2B social media ROI—shifting focus from vanity metrics to true business impact.